 - Which referees are NOT arm's-length? - Former mentors, mentees; collaborators; close friends or professional associates; relatives - Encourage referees to describe their relationship to / knowledge of the candidate below the signature block - Developing lists of extramural referees - Ask candidate to generate a list of colleagues/experts who can evaluate the work (this list may include arm's-length referees).
-These cannot be from UC Davis. - Chair generates a completely independent department list of arm's-length referees only - Any referee on both lists can legitimately be "claimed" for the department list - The Chair identifies each extramural letter as "arm's-length" or "not arm's-length" and as being from department's or candidate's list
+These cannot be from UC Davis. - Chair generates a completely independent department list of arm'slength referees only - Any referee on both lists can legitimately be "claimed" for the department list